ibm-cloud-docs/discovery-data/connect.md

    - GZIP\*\*\*
    - TAR\*\*\*

-\* JSON, HTML, TXT, and CSV documents are supported by {{site.data.keyword.discovery-data_short}}, but you cannot customize fields within these files, using the Smart Document Understanding editor.
-CSV files must use commas (`,`) or semicolons (`;`) as delimiters; other delimiters are not supported.
-If your CSV file includes values containing either commas or semicolons, surround those values in double quotation marks so they are not separated.
-If header rows are present, the values within them are processed in the same manner as values in all other rows.
+\* JSON, HTML, TXT, and CSV documents are supported by {{site.data.keyword.discovery-data_short}}, but you cannot customize fields within these files using the Smart Document Understanding editor.

 \*\* Individual image files (PNG, TIFF, JPG) are scanned, and the text (if any) is extracted.
 PNG, TIFF, and JPEG images embedded in PDF, Word, PowerPoint, and Excel files are also scanned, and the text (if any) is extracted.